ericsonga/APCSAReview/_sources/ListBasics/listVsArray.rst

    highScoreList.set(0,80);

-Getting the Value at An Index in an Array or List
+Getting the value at an index in an Array or List
 ---------------------------------------------------

 ..	index::